 Security & Confidentiality

-Security and confidentiality of information held by the University is of great concern not only to the University itself but also to its clients, staff, students and other people and organisations with which it has contact or conducts business.
+Security and confidentiality of information held by Western Sydney University is of great concern not only to the University itself but also to its clients, staff, students and other people and organisations with which it has contact or conducts business.
 The University holds a great deal of information which contains personal details, is confidential or otherwise sensitive in nature.

 Areas of the University creating records that: